The Importance of Prenatal Yoga and Exercise for Fetal Health

 • Exercise promotes better sleep, which is essential for maintaining energy and managing stress during pregnancy.

-Pregnant woman practicing prenatal yoga in a serene setting
+Pregnant women practicing prenatal yoga to promote a healthy pregnancy.

 Cons of Not Engaging in Prenatal Yoga and Exercise